GSC - Travel Team

 · Go to: USAHockeyregistration.com.
 Choose “Register Now”.
 Then choose Ice Manager/volunteer and follow the prompts.
 It takes less than a minute.

-· This year, all managers must also complete Safesport, an on line module that has typically been required for coaches and staff.
+· This year, all managers should also complete Safesport, an on line module that has typically been required for coaches and staff.
 Here is the link for safesport.
 You must first have your USA Hockey confirmation # in order to begin the training module. https://training.teamusa.org/store/details/8

 Jersey Distribution and Collection